EU banks in Russia react to US sanctions threat

 Trump effect

-Meanwhile, if the US Treasury was ever to make good on its threat to "cut off" a top EU bank, it wouldn't be the first time the US imposed sanctions on a European champion.
+Meanwhile, if the US Treasury was to make good on its threat to "cut off" a top EU bank, it wouldn't be the first time the US imposed sanctions on a European champion.

 Former US president Donald Trump imposed penalties on firms building the Nord Stream 2 gas pipeline from Russia to Germany in 2019, infuriating Berlin and the European Commission.

-The EU also issued a "blocking regulation" in 2018 forbidding EU firms from complying with Trump's new Cuba and Iran extra-territorial sanctions.
+The EU also issued a "blocking regulation" in 2018 forbidding EU firms from complying with Trump's Cuba and Iran extra-territorial sanctions.

 But the EU foreign service and Austria declined to criticise the US Treasury's threat against RBI on Friday, with the EU foreign service merely spelling out its general philosophy instead.